LinweiAlinaYU/LinweiAlinaYU.github.io/_research/research-96.md

 ---
 title: "The Meaning of “Experiment” in the Chemistry Curriculum Standards in China: A Content Analysis"
 excerpt: "This is the research project I am currently working on.
-I'm drafting the paper titled “_The Meaning of ‘Experiment’ in the Chemistry Curriculum Standards in China: A Content Analysis_” in progress."
+I'm writing the paper titled “_The Meaning of ‘Experiment’ in the Chemistry Curriculum Standards in China: A Content Analysis_” in progress."
 collection: research
 ---